 Status of This Document

 This is the Recommendations Report of the GNSO Statement of Interest Task Force following its review of the GNSO Statement of Interest (SOI) Requirements as well as its review of the input received in response to the public comment forum.
+This Recommendations Report will be submitted for review to the Council Committee for Overseeing and Implementing Continuous Improvement (CCOICI) who tasked this effort.

 Preamble